The Walter Cronkite Awards

 What is the cost to enter?

-Yes, as long as all segments address the topic of disinformation and the video submission is less than 30 minutes in length.
+Yes, a compilation or a series is eligible as long as all segments address how free press defends democracy and the video submission is edited to 30 minutes in length.

 Is a series spread out over several broadcasts or programs eligible?
 Is content from across a station group eligible?